Merchandising

 • Engage customers on social media.
 Tell about current promotions, and add bright photos of your charming layouts of fruits and vegetables.

 • Share experience and knowledge with your customers (how best to store food, what to cook, what healthy food is in your store).
-Tell stories, and share recipes.
-You could place monitors or stands in the store, or add special cards with information directly to the layout.
+Tell stories and share recipes.
+You could place monitors or stands in the store or add special cards with information directly to the layout.

 • Keep track of what your competitors are doing.
 What layout ideas do they use?
 What interesting things could you take?
 This does not mean that you should copy everything they do.
-But you can easily take an element of an interesting case and adapt it to your store.
+However, you can easily take an element of an interesting case and adapt it to your store.

 • Protect your reputation and take care of your customers.
 When receiving products from suppliers, ask for documents confirming compliance with all quality standards.